freebirdjs/freebird-base/docs/DeviceClass.md

 ********************************************
 <a name="API_enable"></a>
 ### .enable()
 Enable this device.
-Transportation is working when device is enabled.
+Transportation is active when device is enabled.

 **Arguments:**